aws-challenge/2020/README.md

 ![AWS-COMPONENTS](/media/awscp.png)

 #### Section A
+### Design an Architecture Diagram - We want to see a picture.
 Use the components shown above and create an architecture with your tool of choice (powerpoint / draw.io / etc) showing how to ingest data from an on-premise site into AWS.

 Upload the diagram/picture into the Git repository and indicate where it's saved.
 Use the given components as far as possible to illustrate your solution.